Our Services

 ADHD persists throughout life, but early intervention is pivotal.
 Addressing ADHD in childhood offers a brighter future.
 Early treatment not only tackles current challenges but also lays the foundation for academic success and strong friendships.

-Schedule an initial £50 consultation with our consultants.
+As part of our services, schedule an initial consultation with our consultants.
 This will enable us to gain a comprehensive understanding of your child’s unique needs and recommend an assessment plan.

 What does an assessment involve?